bioconnector/workshops2015/lessons/rnaseq-1day/analysis.md

 ```
 ## [1] "data.frame"
 ```

-Have a look at the data.
 It contains information about genes (one gene per row) with the gene positions in the first five columns and then information about the number of reads aligning to the gene in each experimental sample.
 We don't need the information on gene position, so we can remove it from the data frame.

 ```r
 # Remove first five columns (chr, start, end, strand, length)
 countdata <- countdata[ ,-(1:5)]
 head(countdata)
 ```